18648CMUFall24/lab0-cmu/writeups/lab2_writeup.md

 > Dexter is not satisfied with a slow sampling rate, so from now on, suppose the data points are generated at a rate of 100,000 points per second.
 Assuming the same implementation approach, what fraction of points, if any, are lost due to the overhead delay under the faster sampling rate?

 100,000 points per second is 1sec/100,000points = 0.00001s/point = 10µs/point.
-10µs/point is much faster than the time it takes to copy the point (100.01µs), therefore all points are lost.
-100% of points are lost.
+Round trips syscall takes 100µs which means the time to retrieve each point is 10 times slower.
+So only 1 out of 10 points can be read, 90% of points are lost.

 ### Q2. (c) (2 points)